Saint-Denis, Réunion: Urban expansion (1940s–1970s)

-In December 1964, the first TV station in Réunion opened in Saint-Denis, a local station of the national broadcaster ORTF (which has now become Réunion La Première (television)), whose studios, located at the Barachois near the city center, produced local news programs.
+In December 1964, the first TV station in Réunion opened in Saint-Denis, a local station of the national broadcaster ORTF (which has now become Réunion La Première), whose studios, located at the Barachois near the city center, produced local news programs.
 A university campus affiliated with the Aix-Marseille University was opened gradually in Saint-Denis between 1964 and 1970, later officially becoming the University of Reunion Island in 1982.
 In August 1967 the first nonstop commercial flights between Saint-Denis and Paris (operated by Air France's Boeing 707) were launched after the lengthening and modernization of Gillot Airport's runway.
 Saint-Denis's new modernist city hall was constructed in the 1970s.
 The city hosted the first Indian Ocean Island Games in 1979 (which it hosted again in 1998 and 2015).